Living in the Canary Islands

 As the capital of the island, and Spain’s eighth-largest city, many expats choose to reside in Las Palmas, although those who are looking to go more local will tend to look further inland –you will likely get more land with you property here, but you will also need to possess better Spanish language skills.
 It will also be important to remember that you are unlikely to find many estate agents here that speak English, so a certain amount of research will be of great importance.

-Whether you plan to live in Gran Canaria permanently or visit in the holidays, there are so many things on the island to explore; you could spend time on the numerous beaches, such as Maspalomas – easily considered the most beautiful beach there and one of the longest!
+Whether you plan to live in Gran Canaria permanently or visit in the holidays, there are so many things on the island to explore.
+Like visiting Maspalomas – easily considered the most beautiful beach there and one of the longest!
 The lost village of Cueva Pintada is popular; this is the remains of an aboriginal village that was discovered in the mid-1980s.

 There is one commercial airport on the island, Gran Canaria Airport, and this is one of the busiest in Spain.
 From the UK this is served by British Airways, easyJet, Iberia Express, Jet2.com, Monarch, Ryanair, Thomas Cook and Thomson Airways.